grod23/grod23/README.md

 ## 🌱 What I'm Working On

 I'm currently leading a team to engineer a breast cancer tumor stage classifier using the TNM grading system with the Data Science & Machine Learning Club at Cal State Fullerton.
-My focus is on feature engineering, model selection, and cross-validation.
+Developing a **mulitmodal vision tranformer** employing **MONAI** for medical image processing, augmentation, and **3D deep learning**.
 ## 📫 Let's Connect

 - 📍 Location: Fullerton, CA